-With the advent of technology and an increasing number of online businesses, we now have Formplus - the best tool for collecting nominal data.
-Formplus is an easy to use form builder that allows you to create powerful forms within minutes on any device.
+With the advent of technology and an increasing number of online businesses, we now have Formplus – the best tool for collecting nominal data.
+Formplus is an easy-to-use form builder that allows you to create powerful forms within minutes on any device.

 Collect data in remote locations or places without reliable internet connection with Formplus.
-Offline forms can also act as a backup to the standard online forms especially in cases where you have unreliable WiFi, such as large conferences and field surveys.
+Offline forms can also act as a backup to the standard online forms, especially in cases where you have unreliable WiFi, such as large conferences and field surveys.

 With Formplus, you can receive and route email notifications.
 Email notifications are sent to you and your team members whenever respondents make submissions.
 Formplus allows you to choose team members or collaborators that should receive this notification.
 You can also send a custom confirmation email to responders as a confirmation of their successful submission.

 If you run an online business, then you definitely need a gateway that allows you to easily receive payment from any part of the world.
-With Formplus, you neither have to deal with payment gateway integration nor need a software developer's assistance.
-You even have the ability to choose one of Stripe, Paypal and Flutterwave when setting up payment for your business.
+With Formplus, you neither have to deal with payment gateway integration nor need a software developer’s assistance.
+You even have the ability to choose one of Stripe, Paypal, and Flutterwave when setting up payment for your business.
 Start receiving payments from around the world with just a click.

-With Safe and secure forms, you and your responders don't have to worry about security breaches or information leaking to a third party.
-Through data encryption, CAPTCHA and GDPR compliance, Formplus promises utmost security 100% of the time.
+With Safe and secure forms, you and your responders don’t have to worry about security breaches or information leaking to a third party.
+Through data encryption, CAPTCHA, and GDPR compliance, Formplus promises the utmost security 100% of the time.
 The forms are SSL enabled, with an extra layer of security that keeps you safe from spammers and bots.

 Gather useful insights that inform great business decisions with Formplus.
-There is an Analytics dashboard which reveals information like the total form views, unique views, abandonment rate, conversion rate, the average time it takes to complete a form, top devices, and the countries your form views are from.
+There is an Analytics dashboard that reveals information like the total form views, unique views, abandonment rate, conversion rate, the average time it takes to complete a form, top devices, and the countries your form views are from.
 This information can be useful for both business and academic research purposes.

-Your responders no longer have to go through the tedious process of scanning and uploading their signature in order to fill online forms.
+Your responders no longer have to go through the tedious process of scanning and uploading their signatures in order to fill out online forms.
 With the E-Signature option, you can get legal consent or endorsement from responders easily.
-The online signature form is very responsive and easy to use on any device - laptop, tablet or mobile phone.
-It doesn't matter whether these devices have a digital pen or not.
+The online signature form is very responsive and easy to use on any device – laptop, tablet, or mobile phone.
+It doesn’t matter whether these devices have a digital pen or not.
 All received signatures will appear as images in your cloud storage once they are submitted.

 With the user’s consent, the location feature allows you to determine the physical location of the person who is filling out your form.
 This feature uses Google Maps Web Services to pinpoint the nearest physical address.
 The obtained coordinates are converted to an address and are both included with each submitted response data.

-Most times when filling out forms, respondents don't have answers to the questions immediately.
-But they are forced to fill it once because coming back to it means losing their previous responses.
-With Formplus, you can give your form users the opportunity to save partially filled forms and continue filling it at a more convenient time from any device or browser.
-You don't have to pressure your respondents to fill out your form at once, they can always return to it when you enable the save and continue option.
+Most times when filling out forms, respondents don’t have answers to the questions immediately.
+But they are forced to fill it out once because coming back to it means losing their previous responses.
+With Formplus, you can give your form users the opportunity to save partially filled forms and continue filling them at a more convenient time from any device or browser.
+You don’t have to pressure your respondents to fill out your form at once, they can always return to it when you enable the save and continue option.

 You may also like: